FairKeelBuyer's guides → Beneteau Oceanis 45

 Systems to check before you buy

-Saildrive boot rubber seal is a 7-10 year service item.
-2011-2014 hulls are now overdue if never replaced.
+Standard engine is a 54hp Yanmar on a saildrive leg (not the Volvo D2 earlier listed).
+Saildrive boot rubber seal is a 7-10 year service item; 2011-2014 hulls are now overdue if never replaced.
 Lower-unit oil should run clear; milky oil indicates seal failure and water ingress.

 Charter-history wear pattern priority: coastal, liveaboard